There are tons of myths out there about the best way to treat acne — and we’re here to debunk one of them!

-Always use a moisturizer that’s oil free and non-comedogenic.
+Always use a moisturizer that’s oil-free and non-comedogenic.
 Good acne-prone skin moisturizers and anti-acne creams use dimethicone (Our customized MDacne products use it!).
 This compound is known to reduce trans-epidermal water loss without leaving a greasy feel.
 It also contains both occlusive and emollient properties.
 Dimethicone is suitable for use in patients with acne and sensitive skin and is non-comedogenic and hypoallergenic.

+Good moisturizers also often have botanical extracts like aloe vera or witch hazel (They’re known to have anti-inflammatory and skin-soothing properties).
+Simply put, moisturizers are a must in acne treatment, even for people with oily skin!
 Specially-formulated moisturizers for acne-prone skin can restore skin’s balance between the bacteria on the skin surface, repair the skin barrier, hydrate the skin and help it heal faster.